In my last article I showed ways to plot trend data or measurements over time (see Likert Scales and One Number Reporting).

 - Look for patterns or anomalies.

-There doesn’t seem to be a lot going on with this data.
+There doesn’t seem to be a lot going on with this survey data.
 After three increases in a row starting in 2002 we might have been excited, but would have wanted to withhold the celebrating.
 The satisfaction level over the ten years looks fairly flat, hovering around 80%.

 This example appears straightforward.
 Something changed for the better after 2007!
 The data from years 2001-2007 look relatively flat hovering around 58%, but the satisfaction levels after 2007 clearly increased.